 Certain trimmer models can be used for edging and trimming, reducing the need for any extra tool and the amount of time normally spent on those tasks.

-best Cordless weed eater 2020 are lighter, powerful, affordable and practically maintenance free – a good reason why you should add one to the rest of your gardening tools.
+The best Cordless weed eater for 2020 are lighter, powerful, affordable and practically maintenance-free – a good reason why you should add one to the rest of your gardening tools.
 In our opinion, Worx, Ego Power+ and Black & Decker are brands that you can begin with.

 - Best cordless leaf blowers 2020

 - Best weeding tool 2020